Hello everyone!

 Lately I’ve been drawn toward wood – and creative expressions with wood.
 Which is a totally new material for me.
 I’ve been reading books and watching videos about carpentry techniques.
 Not sure where it will all go, but I am feeling really inspired at the moment.
 We are preparing to build a new studio this summer, so perhaps I will finally put some of my learning into practice, move some mental energy out into the material world.

 I’ve thought about capturing this process on film.
 And also capturing the everyday moments of life.
-Personally, I find beauty everywhere.
-There’s an artistic element to everything I do.
-From mothering my three boys to baking bread.
+Beauty is everywhere, I”m convinced.
+And everything is art.
+From mothering my boys to baking bread.
 From getting dressed in the morning to lighting candles in the evening.
 It’s the everyday, very human experiences that capture me these days.
 A long-standing dream has been to buy a good camera and begin storytelling through film again.
 Some stories just require that, I think.
 It’s like they choose their medium.

 “As always, the stories show us the way.”